johe123qwe/github-trending/README.md

 ## All language

+* 【2024-08-29】[Cinnamon / kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
+* 【2024-08-29】[dokku / dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 * 【2024-08-27】[khcrysalis / Feather](https://github.com/khcrysalis/Feather) - Feather is a free on-device iOS application manager/installer built with UIKit for quality.
 * 【2024-08-26】[casey / just](https://github.com/casey/just) - 🤖 Just a command runner
 * 【2024-08-24】[PlatformLab / NanoLog](https://github.com/PlatformLab/NanoLog) - Nanolog is an extremely performant nanosecond scale logging system for C++ that exposes a simple printf-like API.